 Consult the manufacturer’s manual for specific advice on speaker placement and room setup for an ideal 5:1 surround sound home theater experience, and be ready to fiddle a bit until you get everything right.

 Home theater streaming and bandwidth

-While many movie buffs prefer to keep a home library of physical media, the runaway pace of image quality improvements can make upgrades pretty expensive.
+While many movie buffs prefer to keep a home library of physical media, the runaway pace of image quality improvements can make upgrades expensive.
 Think of every VHS tape you bought on DVD, every DVD you bought on Blu-Ray, and every Blu-Ray you may now be considering purchasing in a 4K Ultra HD format.

 Streaming is the way to go to get the largest variety of movie titles available in the highest-possible image quality format, with upgrades as they become available.

 However, streaming movies at the high end of available image quality puts a heavier burden on your home internet bandwidth.